RunestoneInteractive/RunestoneServer/docker/README.md

 username,email,first_name,last_name,pw,course
 ```

 This will create usernames for each person and pre-register them for the course.
 In the case of instructors it register and make them instructors for the course.
-From the `$RUNESTONE_PATH` directory (top level of runestone) you can execute the following commands:
+From the `$RUNESTONE_PATH` directory (top level of runestone) you can exectue the following commands:

 ```bash
 $ mkdir -p configs